Getting Started

 Step 4 — Explore your workspace

-Once your workspace is created, you'll see three main areas:
+Once your workspace is created you'll see three main areas:

 Step 5 — Start working with agents

-The agent will:
+The orchestrator will:

-1. Check that your workspace is configured correctly
+1. Check that your workspace is correctly configured

 You don't need to know which sub-agents are involved or what tools they're calling.
 The orchestrator manages that.
 Your job is to review what it produces and decide when to proceed.